The Best Homemade Stuffing Recipe

 How to Make Homemade Stuffing

-Season the Bread Cubes: Pour the vegetable and butter mixture over the toasted bread cubes and toss to coat.
+• Toss together: Pour the vegetable and butter mixture over the toasted bread cubes and toss to coat.
 Add the salt, pepper, sage, and parsley to season, then toss the bread cubes once more.

-Bake the Stuffing: Place the cubed bread mixture in a greased 2 quart casserole dish.
+• Bake the Stuffing: Place the cubed bread mixture in a greased 2 quart casserole dish.
 Cover with tin foil.
 Place the dish on the middle rack of the oven at 350°F and bake for 30 minutes.
 Uncover and bake for an additional 10 to 15 minutes, until browned on top.

 Baked Texas toast cubes with diced onion.

-• How to Dry the Bread Cubes: If drying and crisping your Texas toast cubes in the oven, use 2-4 cookie sheets to spread the cubes thin across the surfaces to allow the process to move more quickly.
+• How to dry the bread cubes: If drying and crisping your Texas toast cubes in the oven, use 2-4 cookie sheets to spread the cubes thin across the surfaces to allow the process to move more quickly.

-Also, if you feel the need to throw in some dried cranberries, dried cherries or nuts, go for it!
+• Add-ins: If you feel the need to throw in some dried cranberries, dried cherries or nuts, go for it!
 I generally stick to the classic version of stuffing since some of my family can be a little picky, but those add-ins would definitely be a delicious addition!

 A plate of turkey, gravy, green beans, and stuffing.

-Store any leftover stuffing in an airtight container for 2-3 days.
-You can reheat it at 350°F (just like in the original directions), with a little extra chicken broth if you think it’s necessary.
+• Reheating: You can reheat it at 350°F (just like in the original directions), with a little extra chicken broth if you think it’s necessary.

-Definitely.
-You can freeze your homemade stuffing in an airtight container for 2-3 months.
+• Freezing: You can freeze your homemade stuffing in an airtight container for 2-3 months.
 Let it thaw in the fridge overnight before reheating again.

 Homemade stuffing on a plate with turkey.